hwcsolution/claw/README.md

 ## Installation

-> Coming soon: A complete installation script will be provided later, supporting one-click deployment on Huawei Cloud L instances, including the entire process of dependency installation and environment configuration.
+> Coming soon: A complete installation script will be provided later, supporting one-click deployment on openclaw, including the entire process of dependency installation and environment configuration.

 ## Skill List